-SWING paragliders have an exact identification on the underside of the stabilo lines or on the centre rib, which is obligatory for all paragliders.
+SWING paragliders have an exact identification on the centre rib, which is obligatory for all paragliders.
 The information required is set out in the airworthiness requirements.

 It is helpful to provide the type designation of the paraglider if you are contacting your SWING dealer with any queries or ordering replacement parts or accessories, to ensure accurate identification.